PrimePlow/PrimePlow.github.io/_docs/dashboard/messages.md

 ---
 title: Messages
 category: Dashboard
-order: 1
+order: 4
 ---

 ## Messages

 The message management page gives your organization control over the messages displayed in the public application.
-There are two types of messages to be displayed:
-1. **Static Messages:** These messages appear on the right side panel of the public application.
-These are intended to be used for more permanent messages that provide general information.
-2. **Scrolling Messages:** These messages scroll across the public map and are intended to be updated frequently to provide the public with up to date status messages about each snow event.
+There are two types of messages to be displayed:1. **Static Messages:** These messages appear on the right side panel of the public application.
+These are intended to be used for more permanent messages that provide general information.2. **Scrolling Messages:** These messages scroll across the public map and are intended to be updated frequently to provide the public with up to date status messages about each snow event.

 ![Scrolling Messages](/img/scrolling-messages.png)